electrode-io/memcache/packages/memcache-client/README.md

 NodeJS memcached client with the most efficient ASCII protocol parser.

-Primary developed to be used at [@WalmartLabs](http://www.walmartlabs.com/) to power the <http://www.walmart.com> eComerce site.
+Primary developed to be used at [@WalmartLabs](http://www.walmartlabs.com/) to power the <http://www.walmart.com> eCommerce site.

 ## Features